BeckmannundPartnerCONSULT/DocumentationTree/other_versions/html_Tree/readme_html_Tree.txt

 5. Tree_html_frame_build.lua

 This script builds a tree within 2 frames as in chapter 3.
 Therefore it is not necessary to build the html manually.

+6.1 html_build_text.lua

+This script converts in a tree driven manner a tree into a html site.
+It is an example for tree driven format.

+6.2 Tree_Baum_Text.lua

+Example tree for the script html_build_text.lua.